jmonlong/parakit/README.md

 The reads/calls are saved in `calls.tsv`.

-To list and evaluate candidate diplotype:
+To list and evaluate candidate diplotype

 ```bash
 parakit diplotype -j rccx.grch38_hprc.mc.config.json -r reads.gaf.gz -o diplotype
 ```

-This command creates two files:
+This command creates two files

 - `diplotype.paths-stats.tsv` with the diplotypes ranked by score (based on read alignment and coverage).
 - `diplotype.paths-info.tsv` with the path taken by each haplotype through the pangenome.